 The cries for less reports and more action grow louder and clearer.
 An impactful implementation of the recommendations made in these numerous reports seems to elude successive governments, and the current framework of human rights committees and commissions, equality & diversity legislation, policies and processes all appear unfit for purpose in producing a fairer and more equitable society.
 New ways of thinking are vital if real change is to be achieved.
 It is no longer sufficient to take a passive ‘non-racist’ position.
 One must be actively ‘anti-racist’ and adopt proactive attitudes, behaviours and approaches if the tenets of equity and social justice are to be achieved.

-This full day training course is part of our Uncomfortable Conversations series and is delivered in partnership with Action for Race Equality.
+This training course is delivered in partnership with Action for Race Equality.
 We investigate exactly what it means to be anti-racist and explore concepts of power and anti-oppressive practices whilst deepening our understanding of anti-racist language and terminology.
 Attendees will discover what is meant by ‘allyship’ and what true allyship looks like.
 The course provides a solid foundation upon which individuals and organisations can develop an anti-racist strategy to build towards greater justice, equality and a positive working environment.

 Develop a clear understanding of racism including institutional, structural and systemic racism and how it manifests